dnusca/the-events-calendar-shortcode/readme.txt

 Tags: event, events, calendar, shortcode, modern tribe Requires at least: 4.1
 Tested up to: 5.0
-Stable tag: 1.10.1
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds shortcode functionality to The Events Calendar Plugin (Free Version) by Modern Tribe, so you can list your events anywhere.
+Adds shortcode and block functionality to The Events Calendar Plugin (Free Version) by Modern Tribe, so you can list your events anywhere.

 == Description ==

-This plugin adds a shortcode for use with The Events Calendar Plugin (by Modern Tribe).
+This plugin adds a shortcode and a block for use with The Events Calendar Plugin (by Modern Tribe).

-With this plugin, just add the shortcode on a page to display a list of your events.
+With this plugin, either add the block in the new editor, or just add the shortcode on a page to display a list of your events.
 For example to show next 8 events in the category festival:

 `[ecs-list-events cat="festival" limit="8"]`

 [youtube https://www.youtube.com/watch?v=0okrUs-xOq4]

-= Shortcode Options: =
+= Shortcode and Block Options: =
 * Basic shortcode: `[ecs-list-events]`
 * cat - Represents single event category. `[ecs-list-events cat='festival']`  Use commas when you want multiple categories `[ecs-list-events cat='festival, workshops']`
 * limit - Total number of events to show.
 Default is 5. `[ecs-list-events limit='3']`